h1ve-sp4wn/Digital-Forensics/README.md

 Create a requirements.txt (if any dependencies need to be installed via pip):

-Add any Python dependencies here
+Add any Python dependencies here:

 For example:

 requests==2.25.1

 Build the Docker container:

 Navigate to the directory containing the Dockerfile and run:

     docker build -t digital-forensics .